DominicBreuker/uda_ml_nano_capstone/report/report.md

 As written above, I consider my leaderboard score acceptable for this project.
 Comparing it to the Kaggle benchmark, which is 0.96557 accuracy for a KNN classifier, the result is also significantly better.

-To show the improvement statistically, I apply a t-test [^WIKI_TTEST] to compare the accuracies on the test data.
+To show the improvement statistically, I apply a t-test <sup>30</sup> to compare the accuracies on the test data.
 This test compares the means of two datasets and can tell you if there is a significant difference between the two.
 To perform the test, you need for each dataset the mean, the standard deviation, and the size.
 The test will deliver a p-value which, if small (e.g., < 0.05), will prove that the difference in the means is significant.

 The accuracy of a classifier is the mean of the dataset that contains a 0 for wrong predictions and a 1 for correct predictions.
 There are exactly 42000 entries in each of the dataset as they were both computed on the 42000 test images.
 As we know the datasets can only contain 0s or 1s, we can deduce the standard deviations from the means and the sizes.
 For the KNN benchmark classifier, we have a mean of 0.96557, which results in a standard deviation of about 0.18239 (to check that, calculate the standard deviation of a dataset with 40553 1s and 1447 0s).
 Accordingly, my final model's mean is 0.99229, giving a standard deviation of about 0.08749.
 Applying these numbers to a t-test, it outputs a p-values < 0.0001, showing that the improvement is indeed statistically significant.

 In terms of practical applicability, I also consider the result a success.
 With almost all digits properly identified, you could apply the model with great confidence in a handwriting recognition system.
 To catch the remaining errors, you could build higher level sanity checks into the recognizer, either to nudge classifiers toward certain digits or to flag digits for manual review (if possible).
 Several options are available:
 - Domain-specific: depending on the application area, you could find certain rules that apply to numbers.
 For instance, if you parse prices of products, $9.99$ is a lot more likely that $9.69.
 - General: Certain rules about the statistical distribution of digits in numbers hold throughout many application domains.
-For instance, consider Benford's law [^WIKI_BENFORD], stating that the leading digit of any naturally occurring number is likely small.
+For instance, consider Benford's law <sup>31</sup>, stating that the leading digit of any naturally occurring number is likely small.

 ## V. Conclusion